backups-obsidian/backup-obsidian-2/100 study-notes/101 AWS SAA/EC2 EBS.md

 - For **gp2 IOPS and volume are linked**. **3 IOPS per GB** and we can have a maximum of 16000 IOPS so **5334 GB** (**5.3 TiB**).
 - Whenever you see terms like **cost effective storage** in questions go for the gp family.
 - It uses a bucket and credit model for calculating IOPS.

+> [!question]- Your 8 GB *gp2* volume is frequently bursting and quickly *running out of IOPS*.
+What can you do to increase its performance?
+> Increase the volume size.

 #### io1/io2
 - High performance SSD volume used for *low latency high throughput tasks*.